Can I Apply?

 Students who have completed no more than 45 credit hours while enrolled at an institution of higher education and have a minimum 3.6 GPA may apply for transfer admission to the Honors College.
 The 45 credit hour limit does not include AP and/or IB credit hours or hours earned for college courses taken while enrolled in high school.

-There are additional requirements for students in certain situations:
+There are additional steps for students in the following situations.

 - Non-USC students will also need to apply for University admission through the USC-Columbia Admissions Office.

 - Students in the USC system, but not on the Columbia campus, will need to complete a Change of Campus form available through Admissions.